 The results have been profound and unique.
 Nowhere else on campus could a three-day international symposium delving into the humanistic approaches to the Anthropocene and led by faculty in Geoscience, English, and History have been planned.
 And the Obermann Center was exactly the right place for a project between a nurse and a musicologist to devise a pain relief app for teens undergoing spinal surgery have come to fruition.

-As Claire Fox, a professor in English who lead a symposium exploring the culture and history of Latinos in the Midwest said, "The Obermann Center is excellent at facilitating connections among different disciplines and research units on campus, as well as between the campus and community groups.
-Those connections lead to all kinds exciting new projects and research, and they foster good faculty governance at UI.
+As Claire Fox, a professor in English who led a symposium exploring the culture and history of Latinos in the Midwest said, "The Obermann Center is excellent at facilitating connections among different disciplines and research units on campus, as well as between the campus and community groups.
+Those connections lead to all kinds exciting new projects and research, and they foster good faculty governance at UI."

 Some recent programs and projects that have emerged as a result of having been incubated and otherwise supported by the Obermann Center include:

 - An embrace by the History Department of "public history," including the History Corps project, which is an Obermann Working Group